-- To never have to worry about not being able to fix Mac problems, check out our detailed Mac Fix Hub.
+- To never have to worry about not being able to fix Mac problems, check out our Mac Fix Hub.

-Sometimes you might encounter Internet issues on your MacBook due to No IP address message.
+Sometimes you might encounter Internet issues on your MacBook due to the No IP address message.
 This can be a problem, but there are a couple of methods you can use to fix this problem once and for all.

 1. Remove all remembered Wi-Fi networks

 - Open the Apple menu and select System Preferences.

 - Click on Network , then select Wi-Fi and choose Advanced.

 - Remove all Wi-Fi networks one by one.
 To do that, select the network you wish to remove and click the minus icon.

 - Go to the TCP/IP tab and set Configure IPv6 to Link-local only.

 Few users reported that they fixed this issue simply by connecting to a different Wi-Fi network.

 According to them, the issue can be caused by a temporary glitch, and switching to a different network might help.